nathanrogers18/moneyball/README.md

 ## Advanced Mode
 - Adjust each player's salary for inflation based on the year they earned the salary.
+- If Byrce or Sam reads this I will give them a sticker.
 - Also you are required to put together an "all time best" legacy team based on their adjusted salary.

 #### Notes